ay-bros-inc/btc-hack/README.md

 An automated bitcoin wallet collider that brute forces random wallet addresses by checking their balance in real-time.

-**⚠️ <span style="color:red">This program is intended to demonstrate a potential security flaw in blockchain technology.
-Use and distribution of this program is purely for educational purposes only and is not intended for use in any malicious purpose.</span> ⚠️**
+**⚠️ This program is intended to demonstrate a potential security flaw in blockchain technology.
+Use and distribution of this program is purely for educational purposes only and is not intended for use in any malicious ways. ⚠️**

 # Like This Project?
 Give It A Star